mikyYun/tinyapp-/README.md

 # Lighthouse Labs W3 Project
 ## Tiny App
+- Users can save their own short-cut url
+- Users can update their url lists
-- cannot see details until user login
+- Non-registered users cannot see any pages without register / login
-- if logout at any point, user cannot see details

 ## Final Product
 Block to Unknown Client